Garden Rope Fence

 We also stock a fantastic range of rope end hooks and eye plates.
 Just choose your favourites and we’ll deliver them to your home address in a matter of days.

-If you have any questions about the products available, or would like further advice on how to build a rope fence, you’re also welcome to get in touch.
+If you have any questions about the products available, or would like further advice on how to build a garden rope fence, you’re also welcome to get in touch.
 Send an email to info@ropesdirect.co.uk or call 01692 671721 and we’ll get back to you as soon as possible.

 Measuring how much rope you need